waveygang/pafchainer/README.md

 ## Installation

-You need to build `WFA2-lib` first, which is a submodule of this repository.
+You need to build `WFA2-lib` (commit `df3dce4b99c37ac4f34fdcef74b774c80b7fadc4`) first, which is a submodule of this repository.
 To do so, run:

 ```shell
 git clone https://github.com/waveygang/pafchainer